 The wedding MC tends to announce the most important information at the start of the wedding reception.

-You’ll also usually be requested to introduce the guest who will be making speeches.
-Keep the introductions short, a simple “Next we have the maid-of-honor!”.
+You’ll also usually be requested to introduce the most important roles (Best Man, Maid of Honor, Father of the Bride) who will be making speeches.
+Keep the introductions short, a simple “Next we have the best man!”.

 You would usually wait for the dinner section of the day to have calmed down a little before you start to introduce the speeches (if that’s the couple’s wish).
 That way, most of the guests will have eaten their food and can concentrate on the speeches.

 There could be all manner of different events planned.
 These could include the throwing of the bouquet and other ceremonial events personal to the couple.
-Again, gathering the guests together for each of these events needs to be performed calmly and casually.
+Again, gathering the key people together for each of these events needs to be performed calmly and casually.

 You could walk over to the tables and say something like, “Hi there!
 I hope you’re enjoying yourselves!
 I believe they are going to be doing the garter toss in a few minutes, so if you’d like to head over to the dance floor?”